Getting to know your new home

 Heating and hot water system

-Your new home has been fitted with a modern, energy efficient heating and hot water system that will help to heat your home while saving you money and the environment.
-Operating instructions and further information on the heating and hot water system can be found in the welcome pack.
+Your new home has been fitted with a modern, energy-efficient heating and hot water system that will help to heat your home while saving you money and the protecting the environment.
+Operating instructions and further information on the heating and hot water system can be found in the Welcome pack.

-The heating system in you home will be checked and serviced at least once a year by a suitably qualified engineer to ensure it remains safe and comply with warranty requirements.
+The heating system in your home will be checked and serviced at least once a year by a suitably qualified engineer to ensure it remains safe and complies with warranty requirements.
 You must allow access to an engineer in order that this can be carried out.

 Ventilation System